 You can start the program on any of the session start dates below, and you will have seven weeks to complete the program.

 Choose a start date that works for you:

 - October 19, 2020

-Those who complete the training program will also be eligible at minimum for the National Advocate Credentialing Program (NACP) Provisional Credential and possibly for the Basic, Intermediate or Advanced Credential based upon their experience in the field.
+- Eligibility to apply for the National Advocate Credentialing Program (NACP) Provisional Credential and possibly for the Basic, Intermediate or Advanced Credential based upon their experience in the field.

 NOTE: cost of books/materials and cost of applying for NACP credential is not included in registration fee.